Vuizur/ruwiktionary-htmldump-parser/README.md

 ## Additional info
 Be aware that for me on Windows the HTML dumps could only be unpacked using Winrar and not 7-zip

+## Contributing
+Feel free to send pull requests or open issues!